jcabi/jcabi-xml/README.md

 More details are here: [www.jcabi.com/jcabi-xml](http://www.jcabi.com/jcabi-xml/index.html)

-It's a simple wrapper around DOM that makes parsing, printing, and transforming easy and simple, for example:
+It's a simple wrapper around DOM that makes XML parsing and printing easy and simple, for example:

 ```java
 XML xml = new XMLDocument("<orders><order id="4">Coffee to go</order></orders>");